cswartzvi/hamilton/docs/concepts/caching.rst

 The ``code_version`` of a node is determined by hashing its source code, ignoring docstring and comments.

-Importantly, Hamilton will not version nested function calls.
+Importantly, Apache Hamilton will not version nested function calls.
 If you edit utility functions or upgrade Python libraries, the cache might incorrectly assume the code to be the same.

 For example, take the following function ``foo``: